wrex/rexs.tips/content/guitar/tests/min-penta/pans/min-i-v/index.md

 Repeat the exercises above, playing the changes:

-1. Repeat the exercise using Am pentatonic over Am, and Dm pentatonic over Dm.
+1. Repeat the exercise using Am pentatonic over Am, and Em pentatonic over Dm.

-2. Repeat the exercise by staying on Am pentatonic, but "extending the handle" over Dm by playing F. (Note that F can be found in other locations, too!)
+2. Repeat the exercise by staying on Am pentatonic, but play B instead of C over Em.

 ## Pass criteria

 You can never really "master" this exercise.
 Try to stick with it for at least an hour or more, but come back to it periodically as you gain more experience.

+## Pass criteria

+## Extra credit

+## Subtests